 Created by the Sydell Group.
 In Freehand Hotels you can find both: private and shared rooms.
-Located in USA.
+Located in the USA.

-From The Freehand website:
+The Freehand website:

 Freehand is a collection of hotels that combine the social culture of a hostel with innovative design, award-winning food and beverage, and a community-driven atmosphere.
 Each Freehand takes its cues from the surrounding neighborhood, with spaces that are a microcosm of the best each city has to offer.